The-OpenROAD-Project/OpenROAD/README.md

   cmd_file           source cmd_file
 ```

-opensta_db sources the TCL command file `~/.sta` unless the command
+OpenROAD sources the TCL command file `~/.sta` unless the command
 line option `-no_init` is specified.

-opensta_db then sources the command file cmd_file.
+OpenROAD then sources the command file cmd_file.
 Unless the `-exit`
 command line flag is specified it enters and interactive TCL command
 interpreter.

-OpenStaDB is run using TCL scripts.
+OpenROAD is run using TCL scripts.
 In addition to the OpenSTA
 commands documented in OpenSTA/doc/Sta.pdf, available commands are
 shown below.